youdemo/TempSensorNTC/README.md

 * +/- 5%
 * 10K at 25 °C

-The datasheet (on page 73) explains how to calculate the temperature from the resisture value of the NTC:
+The datasheet (on page 73) explains how to calculate the temperature from the resistor value of the NTC:

 * First select the B25/85-VALUE from the table on page 70.
 (In my case the row is 10 000, 3977 K, 0.75%, 4103, 6103, 3103 ).